szegedai/SHunQA/docs/pipeline.md

 ## OutOfDomainDetection

 This steps add the `ood_class` key to the dictionary.
 The value will be the prediction from the OOD model.

+## Retriever

+This step adds the `official_contexts` and the `lemmatized_contexts` keys to the dictionary.
+The values will be the predictions from ElasticSearch.